biswa0808/thomaspernet/content/post/table_to_md.md

 If you have Selenium installed in your machine, you can do this step.
 If you don't, you need to manually perform the creation in Sheetsu.
-Just copy the URL of the Google spreadsheet and copy them here
+Just copy the URL of the Google spreadsheet and copy them [here](https://sheetsu.com/table-for-medium').

 We need to locate where we put Selenium drivers.
 In my case, it is `/Users/Thomas/Selenium/chromedriver`.
 Now that we know where is the